aschuerch/Microbial-Genomics-2018/_episodes/20_Introduction_study.md

 - "Choose login details"
 - "Familiarize yourself with the environment"
 keypoints:
-- "Sequencing *S. pneumoniae* patient isolates can result in interesting assocations of bacterial genes with disease severity"
+- "Sequencing *S. pneumoniae* patient isolates to determine assocations of bacterial genes with disease severity"
 ---

 ### Introduction

-We will be making use of the Etherpad of the first two days: [http://pad.software-carpentry.org/2018-04-03-Utrecht](http://pad.software-carpentry.org/2018-04-03-Utrecht).
+We will be making use of the Etherpad used in the first two days: [http://pad.software-carpentry.org/2018-04-03-Utrecht](http://pad.software-carpentry.org/2018-04-03-Utrecht).
 The Etherpad contains the link to the shared documents, the IP address of the server, etc.

 ## Dataset